 Usually, the deceased would have to nominate you.
-Pensions from a defined benefit pot are usually only paid to a dependent, such as a spouse, husband, wife or civil partner (or a child under 23).
-If a pension scheme’s rules allow it, it can be paid to someone else, however it will be taxed at up to 55%.
+Pensions from a defined benefit pot are usually only paid to a dependent.
+Dependents can include a spouse, husband, wife or civil partner (or a child under 23).
+If a pension scheme’s rules allow it, it can be paid to someone else.
+However it will be taxed at up to 55%.

-If you own, or have shares in a business, it is particularly important to understand the inheritance tax implications of this.
+If you own, or have shares in a business, it is particularly important to understand the inheritance tax implications.
 Additionally, there may also be implications with succession planning, and who is going to control the business in the future.
 This is particularly important for family-owned businesses and an area of tax and accountancy that we specialise in.